 - a.
-Such notes have a maximum maturity of 5 years; - Are issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States; - Are rated "A" category or better by at least two-one nationally recognized statistical rating organizations; and

-Holdings of medium-term notes may not exceed 30% of the portfolio and with no 5% per issuer.
+Such notes have a maximum maturity of 5 years; - b.
+Are issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States; - c.
+Are rated "A" category or better by at least two nationally recognized statistical rating organizations; and - d.
+Holdings of medium-term notes may not exceed 30% of the portfolio and no more than 5% per issuer.